 Let’s assume you’re ready to send in a passport renewal application.
 You may already have a valid U.S. passport and need a new one, or yours has recently expired.
 Whether you’re sending in your paperwork by mail or applying in person, what should you bring?

 - Form DS-82 is used exclusively for passport renewals.
 If you’re applying for a new U. S. passport, use Form DS-11 and the documents for a renewal.

 - Your current or recently expired U.S. passport.
 Both passport documents will be returned, but you must submit your current passport book (or card) if it hasn’t been damaged, lost, or stolen.
 Under these circumstances, you must follow the same procedure as applying for a new U. S. passport.

 - Include any documents proving you have legally changed your name.
 This only applies if you have a new first name or had your surname changed due to marriage, divorce, adoption, or otherwise.

 - A recent photograph.
 All photos must be printed on the correct paper and filed with your other passport documents.

 Although these passport renewal tips cover most travelers, there are still a few who may need additional information.
-For instance, what if you have two US passport, but the only the second one – valid for four years – is about to expire?
-Someone who travels internationally often and has difficulty acquiring travel visa between her or his trips, or needs a passport for safety reasons, may be interested in this.
+For instance, what if you have two U.S. passports, but the only the second one is about to expire?
+Someone who travels internationally often and has difficulty acquiring travel visas between her or his trips may be interested in this.
 Second passport renewals follow the same procedure as regular passport renewals, but, as with the original application, travelers must provide a letter stating why a second passport is necessary, e.g. traveling between Israel and anti-Israel states.